cllouud/docs/docs/user-manual-en.md

 Under `permissions`, enable the `repo` scope.

 Click `Generate token` to create the token.

+Please note the token's expiration time.
+It must be regenerated after expiration.
 ![alt text](assets/user-manual-zh/image-16.png)

 ### Submit a Request to Activate the Application